webprofusion/certify-docs/docs/deployment/tasks_intro.md

 Pre-built PowerShell tasks to apply the latest certificate to common windows services.
 Includes Active Directory Federation Services (ADFS), Web Deploy/Web Management Service.

 ### Deploy to Certificate Store (Local)
-Import the certificate into the local certificate store with your choice of store type (Personal, Web Hosting) and choice of Friendly Name
+Import the certificate into the local certificate store with your choice of store type (Personal, Web Hosting) and choice of Friendly Name.
+Note that the default auto deployment system in Certify will already store certificates in the My/Personal certificate store.

 ### Deploy to Microsoft Azure Key Vault
 Export the certificate to Azure Key Vault for distribution to other application and services.

 ### Deploy to Apache, nginx, Generic Server, Certificate Export
 Export the certificate to local or remote locations (including SSH/SFTP) as PEM format with Key file and optional chain file.

+For a general introduction to certificates and their file types see [Certificates](../guides/certificates).

 ### Deploy to Tomcat
 Export the certificate as a pkcs12 key store for use with Apache Tomcat.
 See [more details](./tasks/tomcat).